Is Self-Monitoring Effective?

 They believe that it needs to be available according to the individual assessment of need.
 Also, Diabetes UK notes that the withdrawal of those people who benefit shouldn’t happen.

-What do you think of this?
-Bear in mind that you shouldn’t stop using self-monitoring unless your doctor tells you to.
-Your doctor should know about any change in your diabetes management plan.
+Bear in mind that we shouldn’t stop using self-monitoring unless our doctor tells us to.
+Our doctor should know about any change in our diabetes management plan.